welldan97/updater/README.md

 =======

 Updater is here for making updates a little bit easier.
-Right now there are quite a lot of different pieces needed to be babysitted and updated in different ways and different sources, using different package managers.
-This wher updater comes into play it helps updating using one command `updater update`, and that's it.
-You can then run it every week or even automate further with i.e. launchd.
+Right now there are quite a lot of different pieces needed to be used and updated in different ways and from different sources or using different package managers.
+This is where updater comes into play it helps updating using one command `updater update`, and that's it.
+Then you can run it every week or automate even further with i.e. launchd.

 Updater is made for OS X, but I guess it can work with Linuxes too.